paulxu1234/ameba_docs/source/application_note/flash_memory_layout.rst

    :align: center

-2. Re\-build the project to generate the Bootloader and APP OTA1.
+2. Re-build the project to generate the Bootloader and APP OTA1.

 3. Modify the address of \ ``km0_km4_app.bin``\  if you update the location of APP OTA1 through ImageTool, and download the new Bootloader and APP OTA1.